cubicdaiya/slackboard/README.md

 ## Features

  * `slackboard`
-  * A proxy server for slack
+  * A proxy server for Slack
  * `slackboard-cli`
   * A client for `slackboard`
  * `slackboard-log`